flix/flix/doc/Bibliography.md

 - **PAG - An Efficient Program Analyzer Generator**, Florian Martin.
+  _This paper presents a framework for generation of static analyzers.
+The framework allows users to express user-defined lattices in one DSL, and to express transfer functions over CFG nodes and the lattices in another DSL._
   [Paper.](http://link.springer.com/article/10.1007/s100090050017)

 - **Hoopl: A Modular, Reusable Library for Dataflow Analysis and Transformation**, Norman Ramsey, Joao Dias and Simon Peyton Jones.
+  _This paper presents a dataflow analysis and transformation framework.
+  Like PAG, Hoopl, is based on the CFG and allows users to define custom lattices and transfer functions in the Haskell programming language.
+The framework then computes the least fixpoint and performs the specified transformations._
   [Paper.](http://dl.acm.org/citation.cfm?id=1863539)